jskz/golem/README.md

 ## Overview

 Golem is a from-scratch attempt at a Diku-like MUD implemented with Golang in 2021.

-Entirely for tinker-fun.
+The objective is to create a hackable, scriptable skeleton for a hack-and-slash MUD.

 ## Requirements